spdk/spdk/doc/iscsi.md

 ### Example: Configure simple iSCSI Target with one portal and two LUNs

-Assuming we have one iSCSI Target server with portal at 10.0.0.1:3200, two LUNs (Malloc0 and Malloc), and accepting initiators on 10.0.0.2/32, like on diagram below:
+Assuming we have one iSCSI Target server with portal at 10.0.0.1:3200, two LUNs (Malloc0 and Malloc1), and accepting initiators on 10.0.0.2/32, like on diagram below:

 ![Sample iSCSI configuration](iscsi_example.svg)